wagood/laralist/README.md

 * Laravel [Languages](https://github.com/riomigal/languages) is a Translation UI that adds additional functionality to the existing Laravel App.
 The App has it's own guard which isolates Laravel Languages from an existing App.

 * Laravel [LangCountry](https://github.com/stefro/laravel-lang-country).
 The localization package for auto date-formats, languge switche helper and more <!-- localization -->

+* [Larupload](https://github.com/mostafaznv/larupload) is a file uploader for Laravel, which is based on ORM and allows users to upload images, videos, audios, and other known file formats. <!-- upload -->

 * [LdapRecord](https://github.com/DirectoryTree/LdapRecord-Laravel) Integrate LDAP into your Laravel application.